 Few things move viewers like the emotion and mood of a well-executed dramatic portrait.
 Chris takes you step-by-step in this all-inclusive walkthrough of his advanced portrait light workflow.
 The story-telling centrality of his method lies in the understanding that crafting light should help to fulfill the narrative, not the other way around.

 By the end of this tutorial you will be able to make an informed and intelligent approach to your portrait photography lighting setup, light your sets with intent and purpose, focusing on direction, angle, and falloff as well as capture images rich in story, with cinematic lighting and styling.

 This 13 hour tutorial uses Adobe Photoshop and Lightroom.
 Several actions are included: Frequency Separation (Pratik Naik’s Action), Sharpening, Noise, and Output.
 Raw practice images are also included.

 Welcome to Dramatic Portraiture with photographer, Chris Knight.
-In this series, follow Chris in creating mood, emotion, and story to create dynamically dramatic portrait images.
+In this series, follow Chris in creating mood, emotion, and story to create dynamically dramatic portraits.
 Learn the foundational pillars of dramatic portraiture, with in depth, industry leading techniques in gear, process, and practical in studio approach.
 Dissect the tools, settings, and creative perspective to build your own approach.
-Understand the tools, techniques, and behavior of light.
+Understand the tools, techniques, and behavior of portrait photography lighting.
 Learn how to form, manipulate and control light to build dramatic, professional images that completely stand out from the crowd.